rastorius/white-belt-exam/notes.md

 # Planned for Pomodoro #1 Ongoing
 * :D - First mark can only be X
-* :| - After X the next mark should be O
+* :D - After X the next mark should be O
 * :( - After O the next mark should be X

 # Planned for Pomodoro #2 Remaining